hnguyentt/MouseCHD/README.md

 </details>

-To assure that you can run the docker with GPUs if available, see the instruction here: https://github.com/hnguyentt/MouseCHD/tree/master/containers#docker
+To assure that you can run the docker with GPUs if available, see [Running docker with GPU](https://github.com/hnguyentt/MouseCHD/tree/master/containers#running-docker-with-gpu) section.

 ### Apptainer
 In case you run the package on HPC on which you don't have superuser permission, you can use Apptainer instead of docker.